drj11/land-use/notes.md

 http://www.biomassenergycentre.org.uk/portal/page?_pageid=75,163231&_dad=portal&_schema=PORTAL
 on 2016-05-13 (good luck with that URL!)

+[SEWTHA]
+"Sustainable Energy Without the Hot Air"

 Energy crop yield is 11 to 63 MWh/ha per year.
 Let's say 50 MWh/ha.

-200m² per MWh.
-0.8 allotments per MWh.
+biofuel:production,50MWh,hectare

-MacKay has a figure of 195kWh per person per day, which is 71 MWh per year.
+[SEWTHA] has a figure of 195kWh per person per day.

-57 allotments.
+biofuel:consumption,71Mwh,year

+biofuel:land,57allot

 This figure remember, assumes we're making all of our energy from a reasonably efficient biological source.